woadey/woadey.github.io/content/posts/htb/tier2/index.md

 ```

 ### http
 Start with `http`.
 Off the bat, I noticed that `megacorp.com` is likely their domain since `admin@megacorp.com` is a listed email.
-Other than that, the lnading page seemed useless.
+Other than that, the landing page seemed useless.

 Time for `gobuster`:
 ```sh